Itinerary: The Wild Side of Scotland’s North Coast 500

-Scotland's North Coast 500 is a cinematic road trip that loops around the northernmost coastline of Scotland–taking in rugged mountains and spectacular coastal scenery.
+The North Coast 500 is a cinematic road trip that clings to Scotland’s northernmost coastline, weaving through rugged mountains, and dramatic coastal vistas.

-The route returns to Inverness on one of my favourite roads: the empty and beautiful A838, a that most NC500 drivers miss.
+The route returns to Inverness along one of my favourite roads: the A838, a largely empty and spectacular stretch of road thats not on the radar of most NC500 drivers.

-What follows is 4 days of untamed beauty – best done slowly, windows down.
+What follows is four days of untamed beauty—best savoured slowly, windows down, with senses fully engaged.

 Inverness to Applecross

-Drive across the beautiful Black Isle to Lochcarron.
+Morning: Drive across the beautiful Black Isle to Lochcarron.
 Lunch at the Rockvilla Hotel.
 Possible visit to Eilean Donan Castle.
-Continue to the village of Achintraid with its views over Loch Kishorn.
-Continue, climbing upwards over the dramatic Bealach na Ba (Gaelic for Pass of the Cattle) which is also known as the Applecross Pass.
+Afternoon: Continue to the village of Achintraid with its views over Loch Kishorn.
+Continue, climbing upwards over the dramatic Bealach na Ba (Gaelic for Pass of the Cattle), which is also known as the Applecross Pass.
 The road is the third highest in Britain at over 2000 feet.
 Pause for those awe-inspiring views across Raasay and the Isle of Skye.
-Night at The Applecross Inn.
+Stay: The Applecross Inn.

-Drive along the banks of Loch Torridon, and through the Beinn Eighe National Nature Reserve–a great place for hiking and wildlife viewing.
+Morning: Drive along the banks of Loch Torridon, and through the Beinn Eighe National Nature Reserve–a great place for hiking and wildlife viewing.
 Continue to the villages of Shieldaig and Kinlochewe.
+Possible stop at the Inverewe Gardens, a paradise of unusual and wonderful plants, created from a barren wilderness in the 19th century.
 Lunch at The Kinlochewe Hotel.
-Possible stop at the Inverewe Gardens, a paradise of unusual and wonderful plants, created from a barren wilderness in the 19th century.
-Continue through Aultbea (Gaelic: An t-Allt Beithe), a small fishing village on the shores of Loch Ewe, and on to Ullapool.
-Night at The Royal Hotel Ullapool.
+Afternoon: Continue through Aultbea (Gaelic: An t-Allt Beithe), a small fishing village on the shores of Loch Ewe, and on to Ullapool.
+Stay: The Royal Hotel, Ullapool.

 Ullapool to Durness

-Driving on the A893 towards Durness, don’t miss Achnahaird Beach, an almost-white sand beach that requires a slight detour.
-Other options are a walk in the ancient Knockan Crag National Nature Reserve or a visit to the ruin of Ardvreck Castle, once owned by the Macleods of Assynt Clan.
-The highlight of this section for me was a visit to Badcall Bay and Kylesku Harbour, just off the main road.
-Night at The Old Manse Cottage, Durness.
+Morning: Drive on the A893 towards Durness, don’t miss Achnahaird Beach, an almost-white sand beach that requires a slight detour.
+Other options are a walk in the ancient Knockan Crag National Nature Reserve or a visit to the ruin of Ardvreck Castle, once owned by the Macleods of Assynt Clan Lunch: The Eddrachilles Hotel The highlight of this section for me was a visit to Badcall Bay and Kylesku Harbour, just off the main road.
+Stay: The Old Manse Cottage, Durness.
 Smoo Cave is a popular and worthwhile visit while in Durness.

-Drive the scenic A838 back to Laxford Bridge (30 minutes of pleasure), turn left and continue on this remote and spectacular stretch of the A838 to Lairg (1.45 hours) Lunch at Greens in Dornach.
-Call at the Glenmorangie Distillery for Whisky tasting (ask for a takeaway pack for the driver) and/or visit the lavish Dunrobin Castle.
-Drive back to Inverness and stay at the AC Hotel by Marriott.
-For Whisky connoisseurs, drive a little further to the wonderful Mash Tun in Aberlour.
+Drive the scenic A838 back to Laxford Bridge (30 minutes of pleasure), turn left, and continue on this remote and spectacular stretch of the A838 to Lairg (1.45 hours).
+Lunch at Greens in Dornach.
+Call at the Glenmorangie Distillery for a Whisky tasting (ask for a takeaway pack for the driver) and/or visit the lavish Dunrobin Castle.
+Drive back to Inverness.
+Stay: :at the AC Hotel by Marriott.
+For Whisky lovers drive a little further to the wonderful Mash Tun in Aberlour.

 A838 to Lairg